Sonickmumba/gpt_3/README.md

 ### `npm test`

 Builds the app for production
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build

 The build is minified and the filenam
 Your app is ready to be deployed!